openimis/master-version/docs/user_manual.rst

   D. Contributions Panel

   The ``Contribution Panel`` displays a list of contributions paid on the policy currently selected in the ``Policies Panel``.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image118`) The leftmost record contains a hyperlink which if clicked, re-directs the user to the contribution for editing or detailed viewing.
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image120`) The leftmost record contains a hyperlink which if clicked, re-directs the user to the contribution for editing or detailed viewing.

-  .. _image118:
+  .. _image120:
   .. figure:: /img/user_manual/image94.png
     :align: center

-    `Image 118 - Selected record (blue), hovered records (yellow) - Contributions Panel`
+    `Image 120 - Selected record (blue), hovered records (yellow) - Contributions Panel`

   In the second **Payer** column of Contributions data grid, there is a link showing (institutional) payer of the contribution on the corresponding row.
-When the link is clicked; a popup browser window (:ref:`imgae119`) will open up showing the details of the payer in read-only mode.
+When the link is clicked; a popup browser window (:ref:`image121`) will open up showing the details of the payer in read-only mode.

-  .. _image119:
+  .. _image121:
   .. figure:: /img/user_manual/image95.png
     :align: center

-    `Image 119 - Payer Pop up – Contribution Panel`
+    `Image 121 - Payer Pop up – Contribution Panel`

   In the ``Contributions Panel``, action buttons allow to add, edit and delete contributions.

-  .. _image120:
+  .. _image122:
   .. figure:: /img/user_manual/image96.png
     :align: center

+    `Image 122`

 ..